AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/audience-from-customer-data-list.md

 ---
 title: Manage customer match audiences using customer data lists
-description: Learn how to create and edit [!DNL Google Ads] and [!DNL Microsoft® Advertising] customer match audiences from your customer data lists.
+description: Learn how to create and edit [!DNL Google Ads] and [!DNL Microsoft Advertising] customer match audiences from your customer data lists.
 exl-id: 594a7ee0-4ac9-4970-b53e-d4624fd7b70c
 feature: Search Campaign Management
 ---
-# Manage [!DNL Google Ads] and [!DNL Microsoft® Advertising] customer match audiences using customer data lists
+# Manage [!DNL Google Ads] and [!DNL Microsoft Advertising] customer match audiences using customer data lists

-You can create [!DNL Google Ads] and [!DNL Microsoft® Advertising] customer match audiences from your customer data lists.
-You can also update any [!DNL Google Ads] or [!DNL Microsoft® Advertising] customer match audience except for [!DNL Google Ads] audiences created from an [!DNL Adobe] audience.
+You can create [!DNL Google Ads] and [!DNL Microsoft Advertising] customer match audiences from your customer data lists.
+You can also update any [!DNL Google Ads] or [!DNL Microsoft Advertising] customer match audience except for [!DNL Google Ads] audiences created from an [!DNL Adobe] audience.

 ## Create a customer match audience from a customer data list

-*[!DNL Google Ads] and [!DNL Microsoft® Advertising] accounts that are eligible for customer match only*
+*[!DNL Google Ads] and [!DNL Microsoft Advertising] accounts that are eligible for customer match only*

-You can create a [!DNL Google Ads] or [!DNL Microsoft® Advertising] customer data-based list from a data file that you generate from your customer relationship management (CRM) system.
+You can create a [!DNL Google Ads] or [!DNL Microsoft Advertising] customer data-based list from a data file that you generate from your customer relationship management (CRM) system.

-For [!DNL Microsoft® Advertising] accounts, the file can include email addresses.
+For [!DNL Microsoft Advertising] accounts, the file can include email addresses.
 For [!DNL Google Ads] accounts, the file can include email addresses, mailing addresses, or telephone numbers; user IDs; or mobile device IDs from your CRM.

 >[!NOTE]
 >
->Search, Social, & Commerce doesn't store any of the customer data you upload or from the [!DNL Adobe] segments used to create or edit a [!DNL Google Ads] or [!DNL Microsoft® Advertising] audience.
+>Search, Social, & Commerce doesn't store any of the customer data you upload or from the [!DNL Adobe] segments used to create or edit a [!DNL Google Ads] or [!DNL Microsoft Advertising] audience.

 1. Generate a file with the customer data in the required format.

    First and last names, email addresses, and telephone numbers must be hashed using the SHA-256 algorithm. <!-- Our UI says all, but GGL docs say don't hash user IDs and device IDs. --> For [!DNL Google Ads] audiences, see the [!DNL Google Ads] documentation on "[Formatting guidelines for uploading hashed data](https://support.google.com/google-ads/answer/7476159)" for a list of permitted contact information fields and requirements.
-For [!DNL Microsoft® Advertising] audiences, see the [!DNL Microsoft® Advertising] documentation on [preparing customer match lists](https://help.ads.microsoft.com/#apex/ads/en/56921.
-You can optionally download a [!DNL Microsoft® Excel] template for contact information.
+For [!DNL Microsoft Advertising] audiences, see the [!DNL Microsoft Advertising] documentation on [preparing customer match lists](https://help.ads.microsoft.com/#apex/ads/en/56921.
+You can optionally download a [!DNL Microsoft Excel] template for contact information.

 1. In the main menu, click **[!UICONTROL Search] > [!UICONTROL Campaigns] > [!UICONTROL Campaigns]**.
 In the submenus, click **[!UICONTROL Live] > [!UICONTROL Audiences] > [!UICONTROL Library]**.